CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 1.3.
 If scope begins from `::`, then first scope element in global scope
 1.4.
 Otherwise, find scope element begins from current scope going to shallower level of tree (finally to global scope).
 1.5.
-If scope is not found, then create at global scope (if scope path begins `::`) or current scope.
+If scopes are not found, then create then at global scope (if scope path begins `::`) or current scope.
 2. Find object in that scope, if not found:
 2.1.
 Find in 'usings' begins from last and ends at first.
 3. Go to parent scope if not global scope and no scope path.
 If global scope the end searching.

+The special symbol `.` is always global.
+Any `.` in any place always calls this same counter.

 ### Sections